Abelkuriakose/Balancing_ROBOT/README.md

 # Balancing_ROBOT
 Balancing Rotary Inverted Pendulum

-Balancing of Rotary Inverted Pendulum   ---> convert to latex
+Balancing of Rotary Inverted Pendulum

 Construction of Robot
 The robot is made of three parts - base, arm, pendulum.